-FINMA sanctions insider trading and market manipulation under the Financial Market Infrastructure Act (FMIA).
-It can enforce the rules on market abuse in FMIA, the Financial Market Infrastructure Ordinance (FMIO) and in particular FINMA Circular 2013/8 "Market conduct rules" against all market participants, both individuals and legal entities, regardless of whether or not they are subject to prudential supervision.
+FINMA sanctions insider trading and market manipulation under the Financial Market Infrastructure Act (FinMIA).
+It can enforce the rules on market abuse in FinMIA, the Financial Market Infrastructure Ordinance (FinMIO) and in particular FINMA Circular 2013/8 "Market conduct rules" against all market participants, both individuals and legal entities, regardless of whether or not they are subject to prudential supervision.
 FINMA deals with violations by authorised institutions and their staff on the Swiss securities market, as well as severe market abuse on similar markets in Switzerland and abroad.

 FINMA investigations into market abuse are triggered by: